 Keep Air Clean and Dry

 Use an air conditioner or dehumidifier to lower humidity.

-- Use a HEPA filter with a MERV rating of 11 or 12 in your heating and air-conditioning unit.
+Put a HEPA filter with a MERV rating of 11 or 12 in your heating and air-conditioning unit.
 You can find the rating listed on the packaging.
-Change the filter every three months.
+Change the filter every 3 months.

-- Use a hygrometer to measure humidity in your home and keep it below 55%.
+Keep humidity in your home below 55%.
+Use a hygrometer to measure it.
 You can get one at hardware and building supply stores.

 How Are Dust Allergies Treated?

-Over-the-counter or prescription allergy drugs can help control symptoms.
+Over-the-counter or prescription allergy drugs can help control your symptoms.

-Allergy shots (immunotherapy) may also be an option.
-They treat allergies over a long period of time.
+You might be able to get allergy shots (immunotherapy).
+They treat allergies over a longer time.
 Ask your doctor if they make sense for you.